chacehoo/maomao_web/content/post/post_1.md

   image: ""
 ---

-I am pleased to share our recent review article published in *Renewable and Sustainable Energy Reviews* on Coordination and Negotiation Techniques for Energy Flexibility in Microgrids.
+I am pleased to share that our recent review article **[Neighborhood-level coordination and negotiation techniques for managing demand-side flexibility in residential microgrids](https://www.sciencedirect.com/science/article/pii/S1364032120305372?via%3Dihub)** was published in *Renewable and Sustainable Energy Reviews*.
 Glad to see my last piece of work at PolyU coming out.